 I tend to modify the recipe according to which vegetables I have on hand.
 To change up the recipe a bit, add a couple of large chopped jalapeno peppers and saute with the onions.
-My current recipe uses 2 large parsnips and 4 large carrots instead of the potatoes.
+My current recipe uses 1 large potato and 1 pound of carrots.

 - 2 large jalapeno peppers (optional)

 - 10 cups Low-Sodium Chicken Broth or Vegetable Broth

 - 3 - 4 Tbsp. fresh sage leaves (or dried sage)